chayenne-pepper/video_and_chat_app/README.md

 ## For installation:
 1. Clone the repository
 2. Navigate to the current folder
-3. Run '''bash npm install ''' to install the node modules
+3. Run `npm install` to install the node modules
-5. Create an account on [chatengine.io](https://chatengine.io/) to create your own public and private key
+4. Create an account on [chatengine.io](https://chatengine.io/) to create your own public and private key
-6. Run the application on your local host with ' npm start '
+5. Run the application on your local host with `npm start`

 The project has been deployed using [Netlify](https://www.netlify.com/)